LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 #### Learning Outcomes: {-}
-*	Learn to arrange variables as independent and dependent variables
+-	Learn to arrange variables as independent and dependent variables
-*	Learn to test for statistical significance in relationships between two variables when:
+-	Learn to test for statistical significance in relationships between a categorical variable and one other variable
-   + both are categorical
-   + one is binary categorical and one is numeric
-*	Understand how to interpret outputs from t-tests and the chi-square test
+- Understand how to interpret outputs from t-tests and the chi-square test

 #### Today’s Learning Tools: {-}